bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SupportClassification_09LzP6dcn6OAdINBkUxEqS/Documentation.md

-Classification of the support measures
+Classification of the support measures.